 In preliminary planning talks about the concert, Jagger dismisses food, water and medical concerns, saying “Practical realities can be addressed at a later stage.”
 Those words, of course, would come back to haunt him in ways he couldn’t have imagined.
 Those realities would never be considered, as the Stones and “their people” (particularly the shadowy Jim Jaymes) arrogantly ignored and dismissed the Dead/SF cadre of people who first came up with the idea and could have facilitated it in the way it was originally imagined.
 Hubris and greed trumps peace and love every time.

 Selvin’s account spares no detail, nor the rod for any of the participants, but dumps the blame squarely on Jagger.
 The Stones would make both their bones as “The World’s Greatest Rock and Roll Band” and their money from the tour and the film, Gimme Shelter.
 They would also leave behind stacks of unpaid bills, rental cars strewn across the country and employees abandoned with no money and no way home.
 And they would never speak to the slain Meredith Hunter’s family.

-As Selvin tells it, these authors of “Paint It Black,” “Street Fighting Man” and “Sympathy For The Devil” looked squarely into the face of real danger and evil at Altamont and decided they wanted nothing to do with it.
+As Selvin tells it, these authors of “Paint It Black,” “Street Fighting Man” and “Sympathy For The Devil” looked straight into the face of real danger and evil at Altamont and decided they wanted nothing to do with it.
 “Jagger made the fatal error of believing his own hype.
 He bought into the myth of Woodstock but also believed he could do it better.
 He was coming to San Francisco for a coronation.”
 As Altamont makes clear, however, there is always a price to be paid.
 An essential read.